 Type IL Cement & Strength Performance

-That T-IL cements don’t necessarily have lower strength performance compared to OPC?
+Did you know that Type IL cements don’t necessarily have lower strength performance compared to OPC?
 In fact, many producers are achieving comparable or better performance with PLC, for both early and late-age strength.

 The Key?